 Ms. Parker has experience in military divorces, dealing with military retirement, spousal benefits, and child support.
 She has litigated and mediated Hague Convention (international child abduction) cases in Federal and state courts.
 She has also been retained to consult in Hague Convention cases.

 In custody cases, the courts will always make a decision for the best interest of the child.
-Because the interest of the child is paramount, the client should consider how their behavior could impact the child and the court's decisions.
-The courts will expect the parent and/or the child to attend counseling and parenting classes.
-Ms. Parker will provide you with referrals to the appropriate therapeutic professionals in your case.
+Because of the "best interest" standard, the client should consider how their behavior could impact the child and the court's decisions.
+The courts will expect the parent to attend parenting classes and act in the best interest of their child(ren).
+In contested custody cases, there may be expectations for the parents and child(ren) to attend counseling.
+Ms. Parker will guide and advise the client through custody litigation to meet their objectives.

 With respect to other counties in the DFW Metroplex, please be advised that while Ms. Parker has practiced in Tarrant, Dallas, and Collin counties (and still has cases in those counties), she is less inclined to take cases outside of Denton County because of traffic congestion and length of commute.
 Unless the facts of the case is highly compelling, expect Ms. Parker to refer you to attorneys who practice in those counties.